-Mr Tan Kia Poh, 94, was the stern patriarch of a large Chinese family and prided himself on being an independent man.
-He worked hard all his life, gained a measurable level of success and kept himself active even after his retirement.
-With his children grown and having children and grandchildren of their own, Mr Tan thought it was finally time to enjoy his old age in family bliss, but that was interrupted when his doctors informed him that he had liver cancer.
+With his children all grown up and having children and grandchildren of their own, Mr Tan thought it was finally time to enjoy his old age in family bliss, but that was interrupted when his doctors informed him that he had liver cancer.

 Despite undergoing various treatments prescribed by his doctors, the cancer spread to Mr Tan’s spine.
 For the first time, Mr Tan found himself unable to carry out simple daily activities on his own.
 When treatment did not work anymore, Mr Tan decided that he wanted to spend peaceful quality time with his family and to die comfortably.
 At his doctor’s suggestion, Mr Tan was admitted to Dover Park Hospice (DPH).